 TJ Hedin

-I am currently a 2nd year Ph.D. student in the economics department at UCLA.
-My interests are in applied microeconomics — particularly labor and the economics of crime.
-I'm interested in understanding how public policies (especially social safety net programs) and institutions can affect labor market outcomes, and how these effects can spill over into other aspects of life.
+I am a (4th year) Ph.D. candidate in the economics department at UCLA.
+My research focuses on labor markets and the economics of crime.
+I'm interested in understanding how public policies and institutions can affect labor market outcomes, and how these effects can spill over into other aspects of life.

-I also work as a research fellow with the California Policy Lab, where my research focuses on the labor market and unemployment insurance.
-Outside of my research, I enjoy exploring the many restaurants of Long Beach, making craft cocktails (Mai Tais & Espresso Martinis), and rooting on Manchester City FC + the UCLA men's basketball team.
+Outside of my research, I enjoy playing soccer, running, making craft cocktails, and rooting on Manchester City FC + the UCLA men's basketball team.
 I'm always happy to meet with people who share my interests, so don't hesitate to reach out if you want to chat research, soccer, or if you just happen to be in the area and want to grab a coffee/beer!

 Selected work